inpla/inpla0.02/README.md

 $ free x;
 ```

-Attritubes are not agents, and thus the following becomes an error:
+Attritubes are not agents, and thus the following raises an error:
   ```
 $ x~100;
 ERROR: The integer 100 is used as an agent.